Fishing for Great Barracuda in Key West

 Great Barracuda are top predators on the reef, and will feed on squid, shrimp, and any fish smaller than themselves including other Barracuda.
 They feed primarily by sight and rely on bursts of speed to capture prey.
 Great Barracuda are ambush predators that like to hunt in open water around reefs, wrecks, and other structure.
 Hanging motionless, hiding in shadows, or concealed among structure, when it spots prey within range, the Barracuda jets out to swallow small fish whole.
 They hit larger fish in the center, cutting the prey in half then whirling around for two more strikes to swallow the pieces.
 Barracuda will also follow larger predators and scavenge wounded fish and scraps from the hunt.

 Fishing for Great Barracuda

-Barracuda are especially exciting on the Flats as they are willing to attack anything that flashes, and their dramatic strike is often visible to the fisherman.
-On the Flats, they can easily be found near the mouths of channels, along channel edges and drop-offs, and anywhere that holds baitfish and offers the Great Barracuda a set up for an ambush.
+Barracuda do hunt on the Flats, and are especially exciting in the shallow water where their dramatic strike is often visible to the fisherman.
+In the Backcountry, Barracuda can easily be found near the mouths of channels, along channel edges and drop offs, and anywhere that holds baitfish and offers the Great Barracuda an ambush set up.
 Barracuda are not considered to be a good food fish, and Key West guides promote catch and release fishing to preserve this fun sport fish species.